CS-Karthikeyan/Ecommerce-Business-Analysis/README.md

 - **Gender-Based Purchase Patterns**: Both genders showed similar purchasing patterns across different categories and sub-categories, except for slight differences in the Clothing category.

+**Note**:
-**Note**: For Detailed insights please visit the code and visualizations document.
+    1. For Detailed insights please visit the code and visualizations documents available in folders.
+    2. Added visualization as PDF for ease of access